 People may be willing to respond to the surveys and state what they really think if the opportunity presents itself.
 That is, they are free from scrutiny and intimidation.
 Thus, even if they respond with low ratings on the number scale, they are free from adverse consequences.

 It is not just enough to conduct the survey and get the Employee Net Promoter Score, the real work is just about to begin.
-Earlier it was stated that the survey may come with blank spaces where people can properly state the reason behind their choice.
-This feedback is carefully collated and transformed into a standard feedback document.

 The Employee Net Promoter Score is a proven inquiry to determine employee loyalty.
 The Promoter Score helps solve several problems and helps to understand the needs of the company’s workforce.
 It is easy to use and accepted as a standard metric for calculating abstract concepts.

 However, it must be treated carefully and planned to execute its purpose.
 Steps must be taken so that responses are honest and reflect the true conditions and feelings of workers.
-If the right moves are made, the right results will be higher in the long run.